 Step 1: Identify Schools & College

 At this point, let your imagination and wishes run wild.
 Take a look at any school that piques your interest.
 Take the time to thoroughly investigate each school’s website.
 Many of them offer fantastic video tours.
 Take a look at what students are saying about their school.
 Student comments can be seen in both the Boarding School Review and the Private School Review.
 Many school websites offer comments as well, but you’ll almost certainly discover that they’re mostly good.
-Student comments are not filtered in Boarding School Review or Private School Review.
+Student comments are not filtered in Private School Review or Other School Review Sites.
 The following points should be double-checked by everyone.

 Here’s a brief rundown of things to think about when you conduct your research: